mackenziewritescode/mern-app/README.md

   }
 };
 ```
-This is an async/await function that dispatches the data from the updated post, along with its ID. `updatedPost`
+This is an async/await function that dispatches the updated post along with its ID. `updatedPost`